jar398/cldiff/README.md

 The latest work along these lines is in the [`listtools`](https://github.com/jar398/listtools) repository.
-The code base is intended to be shared between ASU and the Encyclopedia of Life project at NMNH.
-Its design is more modular and, I hope, more correct than that of its predecessor.
-As of 31 August 2021 it supports record-level matching without sensitivity to hierarchy.
+The new code base has a more modular design and, I hope, more correct than that of its predecessor.
-Hierarchy sensitivity is in progress (in `align.py`) and is starting to work but requires much more testing and tuning.

 ## November 2020